kevinwshin/French-House-Manual/README.md

 ## FINES & PURCHASES

 ### House Purchases
-Any house purchases above $25 must be approved at a house meeting through a proposal.
+Any house purchases above $25 must be approved at a House Meeting through a proposal.
 The Treasurer will issue a check for all approved expenditures.
 When returning a receipt to the Treasurer, you must write your initials, circle the date, and circle the total before putting it in the wooden box at the base of the stairs.

-If a housemate loses a receipt, they will be required to pay half of the ICC fine, and will pay the full fine on a second offense.
+If a housemate loses a receipt, they will be required to pay half of the ICC fine and will pay the full fine on a second offense.
 This process begins anew every semester.

 ### House Discretionary Funds
-Each month funds are given to the house $120 per person, of which 12.5% is meant to be used for discretionary purchases or put towards savings.
-Any small purchase or house purchase which causes the house to exceed our monthly discretionary fund budget requires a 2/3 vote of quorum.
+Each month, $120 per house member is given to the house, of which 12.5% is meant to be used for discretionary purchases or put towards savings.
+Any small purchase or house purchase which causes the house to exceed our monthly discretionary fund budget requires a 2/3 vote.

-At the last meeting of every month the Treasurer should give a detailed account of spending for the month as well as let the house know what the discretionary funds budge for the next month will be.
+At the last meeting of every month, the Treasurer should give a detailed account of spending for the month, as well as let the house know what the discretionary funds budget for the next month will be.

 ### Small Purchases
 If a house member would like to make a small purchase for the betterment of the house, they need two officers to approve said purchase, one of which must be the Treasurer.